fwanalwenge/dsc-phase-1-project/README.md

 This project uses data from Rotten Tomatoes, TheMovieDB, and The Numbers and analyazes it to come up with three suggestions for helping the head microsoft's new movie studio department.
 It will aim to answer the following:

 1. What is the best time of the year to release movies?
-2. WWhat is the most popular genre?hat is the most popular genre?
+2. What is the most popular genre?
 3. What is the relationship between rating vs profit/loss and rating vs release year?
-4. What is the Average movie runtime?
+4. What is the average movie runtime?

 ### Business Problem

-Microsoft wanted to create a new movie studio, but they don't know anything about creating movies.
+Microsoft wants to create a new movie studio, but they don't know anything about creating movies.
 So the project will cover exploring and analyzing movie data to find what types of films are currently doing the best at the box office and come up with recommendations for business.

 ### The Data